DarioVernola/StreamingDataAnalytics-project/epl_tomatopick/readme.md

 ### Modeling
 > Formalize in EPL the schema of the two streams.

-Reading the description carefully it is possible to derive the following schemes:
+Reading the description carefully it is possible to derive the following schemas:

 ```